 You will be recruited as a trainee and based mainly in one of our alliance schools.
-For this particular course programme, your main placement will be at Blackfriars Academy, Newcastle-Under-Lyme, with a shorter second placement at one of the mainstream schools in our consortium.
+For this particular course programme, your main placement will be at either Blackfriars Academy, Walton Hall Academy or The Coppice Academy with a shorter second placement at one of the mainstream schools in our consortium.

 All of the schools in the Blackfriars Teaching School Alliance are incredibly experienced in welcoming and nurturing Trainee Teachers.
 From day one you will be made to feel part of the team and will be surrounded by passionate people who are dedicated to making a difference.
 As well as receiving excellent support from our mentors in school, all Trainee Teachers within the Blackfriars Teaching School partnership are offered a weekly CPDT Programme which supplements the University programme.
 These CPDT sessions offer Trainee Teachers the opportunity to learn from practitioners who are experts in their field and also allows time to share best practice and network.